 SCOTLAND at the VENICE BIENNALE 1990: Tre Scultori Scozzesi.

-At the invitation of the Biennale director Giovanni Carandente, three sculptors, David Mach, Arthur Watson & Kate Whiteford were given prominent place at the heart of the Giardini, across a large open air site right at the Biennale entrance.
-Tre Scultori Scozzesi were impossible to miss and made a unforgettable impression.
+In 1990 for the first, and so far only time, Scotland was part of the official Venice Biennale, featured in the Giardini as a country in its own right along with 39 other nations.
+At the invitation of the Biennale director Giovanni Carandente, three sculptors, David Mach, Arthur Watson & Kate Whiteford were given prominent place at the heart of the Giardini, across a huge prime open air site right at the Biennale entrance.
+Tre Scultori Scozzesi were impossible to miss and made an unforgettable impression.

-Photographs capture the scale and ambition of Whiteford’s 10×20 metre land drawing, Sitelines, Mach’s 5 giant steel bonsai trees and Watson’s sunburst sail pyramid.
-As the official 1990 Biennale catalogue said, “All 3 found a way of taking the Scottish landscape tradition off the gallery walls, and into the contemporary public arena, a move totally in tune with the new spirit of excitement generated by Scotland’s recent international success in all the visual arts; a success reflected in this unprecedented Biennale exhibition.”
+For this pioneering occasion each artist bravely employed materials new to them for their monumental, ambitious works.
+Archive photographs capture the scale and ambition of Whiteford’s 10×20 metre concrete and gravel land drawing, Sitelines, Mach’s 5 giant steel bonsai trees and Watson’s sunburst sail pyramid.
+As Clare Henry said in the official 1990 Biennale catalogue, “All three found a way of taking the Scottish landscape tradition off the gallery walls, and into the contemporary public arena, a move totally in tune with the new spirit of excitement generated by Scotland’s recent international success in all the visual arts; a success reflected in this unprecedented Biennale exhibition.”

 This participation, Scotland at the Venice Biennale 1990, Tre Scultori Scozzesi, from an original idea by Richard Demarco, was carried out on a tiny budget by Barbara Grigor, (1944-1994), chairman of the Scottish Sculpture Trust, plus Angela Wrapson and selector curator Clare Henry.
 Funding from the Henry Moore Foundation and the British Council made the event possible.

-Scotland at the Venice Biennale 1990 was a critical and artistic success, deemed “thoughtful and serious” “a Venice triumph for Scots sculptors” and set a precedent for future Scottish exhibitions in the official Venice Biennale.
+Scotland at the Venice Biennale 1990 was a critical and artistic success, deemed “a Venice triumph for Scots sculptors”.

 Clare Henry, 2015